Zermatt has a huge amount of off piste terrain available to explore

 If you want to ski on the glaciers, then you will need the services of a UIAGM mountain guide rather than a ski teacher.

-UIAGM guides have more training on travelling in the backcountry and over glaciers.
+UIAGM guides have training on travelling over glaciers.
 Seasoned off piste skiers will certainly appreciate the experience that skiing on the glaciers provides and it’s something we would certainly recommend if you want to really get far away from the pistes and experience the mountains around Zermatt.

-If you are booking an instructor to ski off piste
+If you are skiing off piste with an instructor:

 • Make sure you ask for an instructor with the kantonal permission to teach off piste.